 BG Handmade produces a wide range of paper products such as greeting cards, wedding invitations, paper bags, etc. Handmade papers are embellished with a variety of designs and textures such as crinkling, metallic finish, cloth textures, etc. Mottling of the sheets is also done by sprinkling flower petals, leaves, straw pieces, jute fiber, and other interesting items.

-While the majority of production comes from fiber material such as jute and cotton, BG Handmade also uses banana stem to produce banana paper, which is much stronger and has diverse uses.
+While the majority of handmade paper production comes from fiber material such as jute and cotton, BG Handmade also uses banana stem to produce banana paper, which is much stronger and has diverse uses.
 However, there is no production right now since the drying process is much longer for banana paper and it doesn’t have an immediate market in India currently.

 There is meager competition in handmade paper production in India, so BG Handmade has carved its own niche in this segment.
 There are very few handmade paper producers in south India such as Sri Aurobindo Hand Made Paper Factory in Pondicherry.
-However, large retailers charge an exorbitant commission of around 40-50% on each paper product, which not only harms the producer’s margin, but also hampers the expansion of handmade paper usage among larger masses.
+However, large retailers charge an exorbitant commission of around 40-50% on each paper product, which not only harms the producer’s margin, but also hampers the expansion of handmade paper usage among masses.

-Despite the difficulty in marketing such a niche product, BG Handmade has been able to convince large buyers such as fashion and jewelry retailers to use recycled paper bags instead of polythene bags or printed virgin paper bags.
+Despite the difficulty in marketing such a niche product, BG Handmade Paper has been able to convince large buyers such as fashion and jewelry retailers to use recycled paper bags instead of polythene bags or printed virgin paper bags.
 Orders are steadily flowing in now after the government took serious measures to ban plastic carry bags in retail sales.
 Hope this positive turn will transform this small scale unit into a large scale industry in future!